helidon-io/helidon/metrics/api/README.md

 The new module contains interfaces for `RegistryFactory` and `MetricsSupport` which are API-compatible with their counterpart classes in `helidon-metrics`.
-With minimal coding changes, components can be converted to metrics-capable.
+With minimal coding changes, components can be converted to become metrics-capable.

 ## Step-by-step Conversion